Brief history of auto insurance in China

 Consumer perception and discussion on car insurance in China

 Zhihu is especially relevant to reach higher, well-educated social classes.
-The most common discussions on auto insurance in China centers on clarification of the types car insurances needed to be purchased and the considerations needed to be taken at purchase.
+The most common discussions on auto insurance centers on clarification of the types car insurances needed to be purchased and the considerations needed to be taken at purchase.

 Positive consumer perceptions of auto insurance in China suggests that it can cut consumer losses in traffic accidents and protect car owners’ legitimate rights.
 Different sales channels both online and offline are also praised by consumers as they have made the selection and purchasing process of car insurances much more convenient.